oliolioli/Robotics/Sensors.md

   </tr>
 </table>

-We use the **robot.init ground()** function to test the response behaviour of the sensors.
 The value range of these sensors should **vary between 1000 (pure white) and 0 (black)**.
 A white sheet with coloured lines glued to it will serve as our test setup:
 We place the robot on the bottom white edge of the paper and then let it vertically over all the lines.

 <table>